 These are VERY important and often overlooked.
 They are tiny metal products, one piece is a metal hook, and one piece is a metal loop that attach to each other.
 They are sewn on either side of the top of the zipper on every dress, it ensures the zipper will not unzip throughout the day!

 This term I use to describe making your dress ‘larger’ at either the bustline, waistline, or hips, or all three!
-Hopefully, your dress has room in there to work with.
-If not, we add a little fabric strip in there.
-This is possible with dresses that have lace details as I can use the lace to overlap onto this fabric strip, ultimately making this alteration completely un-noticeable.
+Hopefully, your dress has room in there for me to do so easily.
+Or, worst case, we add a little fabric strip in there.
+This is especially possible with dresses that have lace details as I can use the lace to overlap onto this fabric strip, ultimately making this alteration completely un-noticeable.

-These words are often used interchangeably.
+These words are often used interchangeably in the bridal industry.
 Some dresses come with a little netting or crinoline within the skirt of your dress itself.
 Sometimes, if we want to enlarge the skirt of your dress, we add a separate slip/crinoline.
 Often, designers create these dresses with the expectation that you add a separate slip/crinoline.
+Don’t be sorry for having to wear this separately, it is actually more comfortable that way!

 This term I use to describe making your dress ‘smaller’ at either the bustline, waistline, or hips, or all three!
 This is something we do when your dress is too big and I do so at the side seams, evenly on both sides of your dress.